odinuv/web/_includes/common/bootstrap.md

 styles, because making your own (good looking) styles requires a lot of work.
 I will also briefly introduce *responsive design*.

-**This text is strongly aimed at the Bootstrap software library at version 3.x.
-It is certain that in future trends will change as a new version of Bootstrap is released.**
+**This text is strongly aimed at the Bootstrap software library at version 4.x.
+It is certain that in future trends will change and/or a new version of Bootstrap will be released.**

 ## Bootstrap
 I recommend to use the CSS framework called [Bootstrap](http://getbootstrap.com).
 It can deliver a nice modern look for your application without having to worry about writing too much CSS code.

-Obtaining it is easy -- you just go online and select an appropriate widget from their [online library](http://getbootstrap.com/css/).
-Then you tweak that HTML code to suit your needs.
+Obtaining it is easy -- you just download the whole package, unzip it, and link main Bootstrap CSS and JS files in your HTML headers.
+You should also download and link [jQuery library](/articles/javascript/jquery/) if you want to use modal windows or menu dropdowns and other effects.

 There are more CSS frameworks available online -- e.g.: